pbogdan/cert-utils/README.md

 cu find:no-chain directory
 ```

 Recursively scan ```directory``` for certificate files and report ones that likely contain no certificate chain.
-Currently it doesn't verify validity of the chain for the certificate files that do contain them.
+Currently it doesn't verify validity of the chain for the certificate files that do contain it.

 Certificate files are defined as files with .crt or .pem extension, and are expected to contain the certificate itself along with its chain.